EliahKagan/TreeTraversalAnimations/README.md

   inorder, and postorder actions are all performed (`GeneralLeftToRightIterativeAlt`).

-Althoug I gave all those methods names ending in `Alt` to avoid obscuring their close relationship to each other, it&rsquo;s really only the preorder traversal that is an alternative to a more common implementation.
+Although I gave all those methods names ending in `Alt` to avoid obscuring their close relationship to each other, it&rsquo;s really only the preorder traversal that is an alternative to a more common implementation.

 These iterative techniques more closely resemble how the recursive algorithm works, though they are not the same as the recursive algorithm.